-Local governments will have to update their procedures, manuals, websites, etc. The updates and changes the local governments will need to make will be similar to what Revenue must do, but their main stakeholders will be property owners whereas the main stakeholders for Revenue are the counties
+Local governments will have to update their procedures, manuals, websites, etc. The local governments will need to review the proscribed claim forms and ensure that the forms they use fit those.
+The updates and changes the local governments will need to make will be similar to what Revenue must do, but their main stakeholders will be property